Course Packing List

 WHAT TO PACK FOR YOU

-Please bring the below items to class in any weather to practice stabilizng patient injuries and to supplement what you bring for yourself.
+Please bring the below items to class in any weather to practice stabilizing patient injuries and to supplement what you bring for yourself.
 For ex. if you don’t want to get your sleeping bag wet because you’ll be camping, bring an additional one.
-Again, yard sales and second hand stores are great for these.
 NOTE: Your patient won’t actually be putting these items ON so it doesn’t matter what size they are.

 Trust us, we don’t care what your socks / fingernails / feet look like!
 But some people appreciate a heads up that we will be checking each other’s extremities on a daily basis as part of performing patient exams.